drericflores/drericflores/README.md

 ### 🔹 **Ollama-GUI-Speak**

-Ollama-GUI Speak is a Linux-native interface that converts real-time LLM token streams into natural speech with minimal latency.
+A Linux-native interface that converts **real-time LLM token streams into natural speech** with minimal latency.

-The project solves the synchronization problem between asynchronous language-model output and sequential text-to-speech engines by buffering tokens and emitting speech at sentence boundaries instead of per-token or full-response delivery.
+The project addresses the synchronization gap between asynchronous language-model output and sequential text-to-speech engines by **buffering streamed tokens and emitting speech at sentence boundaries**, rather than per-token or full-response delivery.

-Designed as a systems-oriented reference implementation, it emphasizes streaming correctness, deterministic behavior, and clean separation between LLM ingestion, sentence detection, TTS dispatch, and GUI control.
+Designed as a **systems-oriented reference implementation**, the project emphasizes streaming correctness, deterministic behavior, and a clean separation between LLM ingestion, sentence detection, TTS dispatch, and GUI control.

+---

 ### 🔹 **pdfview**